johnsaltercid/Dengue-Fever-Project/README.md

 # Dengue-Fever-Project
-My Poisson Regression model for the Driven Data Dengue Competition.
+My Negative Binomial Regression model for the Driven Data Dengue Competition.

-I try both a statsmodel and scikit-learn Poisson model to compare results.
+I also practice with ARIMA and Prophet models.